 Also at the Duke PSM conference, ISM operative Abe Greenhouse said that the International Solidarity Movement was using Gaza and the West Bank not merely as venues for its anti-Israel activism, but also as training grounds for anti-American campaigns that the American Anarchist Movement was planning to eventually stage along the U.S.-Mexico border.

 Other highlights of the Duke conference included the International Socialist Organization discussing “strategy” for the future of the pro-Palestinian movement, and Brian Avery denouncing the Jews' alleged control of American foreign policy.
 On the final day of the conference, PSM formally rejected a proposed resolution that, if passed, would have condemned suicide bombings as a tactic of resistance.
 When PSM's decision to reject the measure was announced, attendees responded with a standing ovation.

 The next significant PSM conference took place in 2006 on the campus of Georgetown University, with Huwaida Arraf acting as the main organizer.
-But attendance was disappointingly low, and PSM has not held any additional national conferences since then.
+But attendance was disappointingly low, and PSM dissolved later that same year.

-The ISM-USA’s fiscal sponsor is the A.J.
+The fiscal sponsor of ISM-USA (a.k.a.
+PSA) was the A.J.
 Muste Memorial Institute.